raiden-network/raiden/docs/red_eyes_mainnet_tutorial.rst

 It's as simple as that to do payments using the Raiden Network.
 The first payment is done after just two API calls - one to join the token network and one to do the payment.
 The third call to open a direct channel is optional.

-Let's say we know someone with the address ``0x00014853D700AE1F39BA9dbAbdeC1c8683CF1b2A``, who is also part of the RDN token network.
+Let's say we know someone with the address ``0x00014853D700AE1F39BA9dbAbdeC1c8683CF1b2A``, who is also part of the W-ETH token network.
 Even though we do not have a channel with this person it is as easy as above to send a payment.
 All we need is the address:

 .. http:example:: curl wget httpie python-requests

-    POST /api/1/payments/0x255aa6df07540cb5d3d297f0d0d4d84cb52bc8e6/0x00014853D700AE1F39BA9dbAbdeC1c8683CF1b2A HTTP/1.1
+    POST /api/1/payments/0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2/0x00014853D700AE1F39BA9dbAbdeC1c8683CF1b2A HTTP/1.1
     Host: localhost:5001
     Content-Type: application/json